Here’s the link: http://smarturl.it/inspectorkirby1

 ‘Shall we?’ he said to Susie.

-‘Sorry, Susie, take me through it again,’ Kirby said, as he pulled out onto Osbourne Road, more for the sake of avoiding the ‘police car silence’ than a belief he was going to gain any new insight.
+‘Sorry, Susie, take me through it again,’ Kirby said, pulling out onto Osbourne Road, more for the sake of avoiding the ‘police car silence’ than a belief he was going to gain any new insight.
 ‘She hadn’t done anything like this before?’ he asked when she’d finished.

 Susie shook her head.
 ‘No.’